 1. Putting Your Privacy at Risk

-Facebook is, first and foremost, a social networking service and its very purpose is giving you an online presence.
-While that is helpful for staying in touch with your loved ones or making new friends, it also means much of the information you post or generate when using Facebook is available to both the public and to the Facebook Corporation.
-While there is nothing you can do ensure total privacy of your data, you can take measures so it only reaches your intended audience.
+Facebook is, first and foremost, a social networking service.
+This means that Facebook is programmed to connect you with people you likely know in the real world.
+While that is helpful for staying in touch with your loved ones, reconnecting with old circles, or making new friends, it also means much of the information you post or generate when using Facebook is available to both the public (depending on your privacy settings) and to the Facebook Corporation.
+While there is nothing you can do to ensure total privacy of your Facebook history, you can take measures so it only reaches your intended audience.

 2. Avoid Spam and Scams